cvlsk/cvlsk/README.md

+# 👋 Hi, I’m Shravan!

-- 👋 Hi, I’m @cvlsk
+- 👋 Hi, I’m Shravan!
+Or @cvlsk within GitHub.
+- 💞️ I try (a lot) and write code (not that lot).
-- 👀 I’m interested in ...
+- 👀 I’m interested in competing over data and competitive code challenges like [Advent Of Code](https://adventofcode.com/about)!
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+Rust!
+I have good experience with Python and SQL otherwise.
-- 📫 How to reach me ...
+- 📫 How to reach me ... err ... over email I guess?
+However that's very much ```<redacted>```, haha.

+## 👩‍💻 Professional Experience

+- I work within the realm of Data Engineering and Business Intelligence.

+## 🎓 Education

+- I have a Bachelor's degree in Computer Science and Mathematics.

 <!---
 cvlsk/cvlsk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.